aiven/aiven-docs/docs/products/metrics/howto.md

 title: HowTo
 ---

-Get started with Aiven for Metrics in your own projects.
+Discover step-by-step procedures to optimize the use of Aiven for Metrics in your projects.

 import DocCardList from '@theme/DocCardList';